 A pension credit member is a former spouse or civil partner who has become a member of the LGPS through a Pensions Sharing Order, and this has granted them a share of their former spouse or civil partners pension benefits.

-As a pension credit member you will have been awarded an annual pension in your own right, and may be entitled to receive a lump sum as long as your former spouse or civil partner had not already retired and received a lump sum when the order was issued.
+As a pension credit member, you will have been awarded an annual pension in your own right.
+You may also receive a lump sum.
+This depends on if your former spouse or civil partner has already retired and taken a lump sum when the order was issued.

-After the Pension Sharing Order has been made, a statement with details of the value of the pension credit will be provided to you.
-You will also receive an Annual Benefit Statement showing how your benefits are rising in line with inflation.
+After the Pension Sharing Order has been made, a statement of the value of the pension credit will be given to you.
+You will also get an annual benefit statement showing how your benefits are increasing in line with inflation.

-Pension Credits awarded pre-April 2014: Benefits are usually paid from age 65 or later if the Pension Sharing Order was issued after then.
-Benefits can be drawn on or after age 60 and before 65 with a reduction for early payment.
+Pension credits awarded pre-April 2014: Benefits are usually paid from age 65 or later if the Pension Sharing Order was issued after then.
+Benefits can be taken on or after age 60 and before 65 with a reduction for early payment.

-Pension Credits awarded post-April 2014: Benefits are payable at normal pension age which is the same as State Pension age.
-However benefits can be drawn anytime from age 55 with a reduction for early payment, or deferred until 75 with an increase for late payment.
+Pension credits awarded post-April 2014: Benefits are due to be paid at normal pension age.
+This is the same as State Pension age.
+However, you can take your benefits early from age 55 with a reduction for early payment.
+You can also defer them until 75 with an increase for late payment.

-Pension credit benefits are separate from those of your former partner, therefore the benefits do not cease if you remarry or enter another civil partnership.
-Furthermore, if your new marriage/civil partnership were to end in divorce, dissolution or annulment, your pension credit benefits could themselves be subject to a Pension Sharing Order.
+Pension credit benefits are separate from those of your former spouse or partner.
+This means the benefits don’t stop if you remarry or enter another civil partnership.
+However, if your new marriage or civil partnership were to end in divorce, dissolution or annulment, your pension credit benefits could have a Pension Sharing Order applied to them.

-Pension credit benefits do not provide survivors pensions to any eligible spouse, partner or children.
+Pension credit benefits don’t provide survivor pensions to a spouse, partner or children.

-What happens to my Pension Credit if I die before receiving payment?
+What happens to my pension credits if I die before payment?

-If you were to die before taking payment of your pension credit benefits then a death grant will be payable.
-You can nominate who you wish to receive the death grant.
+If I die before taking your pension credit benefits, a death grant will be due.
+You can choose who you would like to receive the death grant.
 However, the final decision is made by us, but we will consider your wishes.

-The death grant payable is equal to three times the rate of the annual pension that would have been payable at the date of death.
+The death grant would be three times the annual pension that would have been due to you.